googleapis/google-cloud-node/packages/datastore/README.md

   key: blogPostKey,
   data: blogPostData
 }).then(function() {
-  // The blog post is not published!
+  // The blog post is now published!
 });

 // It's also possible to integrate with third-party Promise libraries.